ablaom/MLJTuning.jl/README.md

 - `tuning_report`: for selecting what to report to the user apart from the optimal model

+- `default_n`: to specify the number of models to be evaluated

 These are outlined below, after discussing types.